If you want to use this site please update your browser!

 The Birka dragonhead

-The symbol "Dragon Birk" is synonymous with the famous city of the Viking Age, an association that emerged from the discovery in 1887 of a casting mould depicting the head of a dragon.
-Recent excavations in Birk's Black Earth Harbor have uncovered a clothing pin, which almost 150 years later may be directly related to this mold.
-This artifact brings a unique "style of tag" to the small body of the famous Viking Age pins depicting a dragon head.
-The authors discuss and research the production, function and chronology of the artifact, as well as its connection with the shaped heads of ships.
+The symbol "Dragon Birk" has become synonymous with the renowned Viking Age city, a connection that arose from the discovery in 1887 of a casting mold featuring the head of a dragon.
+Recent excavations carried out in Birk's Black Earth Harbor have brought to light a clothing pin that, nearly 150 years later, appears to be directly linked to this mold.
+This artifact adds a distinctive touch to the limited collection of Viking Age pins featuring a dragon head, lending a unique "Birka style" to it.
+The authors of this research delve into the production, purpose, chronology of the artifact, and its potential ties to shiphead designs.

-Archaeological research in the former silted harbor in 2015 and 2016 in front of the zone of the settlement "Black Earth" were focused on the study of physical nature and chronological development of major port facilities.
-For the Viking Age long-distance trade center.
-Here, in close proximity to the pier, the head of the dragon Birk was found, the construction of which dates back to dendrochronology 853/854 AD.
-When extracted from the harbor wet sediments (PQ 8 grid square on the L23 / IV section), the artifact was almost completely sealed with a dense layer of soil and iron corrosion.
-Although the throat and neck were covered with a large lump of rust, the curved neck of the dragon was recognizable and thus revealed the identity of the object.
-The corrosion itself helped preserve the fragile artifact.
-Layers of corrosion and soil were carefully removed in the archeological research laboratory.
-After conservation, the artifact weighs 13.5 g, has a length of 45 mm, a maximum width of 42 mm on the face and neck width of 17 mm.
+Archaeological investigations conducted in the silted harbor area in 2015 and 2016, situated in front of the "Black Earth" settlement zone, had a primary focus on understanding the physical characteristics and chronological development of significant port facilities.
+This harbor served as a pivotal long-distance trade center during the Viking Age.
+It was in close proximity to this harbor that the dragon head associated with Birka was discovered, with dendrochronological dating indicating a construction date of 853/854 AD.
+When retrieved from the wet sediments of the harbor (in PQ 8 grid square on the L23 / IV section), the artifact was nearly entirely encased in a dense layer of soil and iron corrosion.
+While the throat and neck were obscured by a substantial rust deposit, the curved neck of the dragon remained discernible, thus confirming the identity of the object.
+Interestingly, the corrosion itself played a role in preserving this delicate artifact.
+Layers of corrosion and soil were meticulously removed during archaeological research in the laboratory.
+After conservation efforts, the artifact now weighs 13.5 grams, measures 45 mm in length, with a maximum width of 42 mm on the face and a neck width of 17 mm.

-The two-sided head of the dragon is distinguished by a gaping mouth with sharp teeth and the rudiment of a truncated involute tongue. and a pearl bezel around the neck with a characteristic curly mane (with five preserved curls on the neck).
-Eyes, curls and nacreous frame were cast in relief.
-Closer to the bottom of the neck, there is a loop protruding to the side (possibly for the cord) and a three-sided belt terminal.
-At its foot there is a small round shaft filled with rusty iron.
+The dragon head, featuring two sides, is characterized by a wide-open mouth with sharp teeth and the suggestion of a truncated, coiled tongue.
+It also boasts a pearl bezel around the neck adorned with a distinctive curly mane, with five preserved curls on the neck.
+The eyes, curls, and nacreous frame were cast in relief.
+Closer to the lower part of the neck, there is a protruding loop (possibly for attaching a cord) and a three-sided belt terminal.
+At the foot of the neck, there is a small round shaft filled with rusty iron.

-The dragon's head was damaged in ancient times.
-For example, there is a fracture of the alleged horn and a crack right in front of him, on his upper jaw.
-The first curl of the mane is missing, as is the tip of the tongue, which we assume was originally twisted.
+The dragon's head has sustained damage over the ages.
+Notably, there is a fracture in the presumed horn and a crack just in front of it on the upper jaw.
+The first curl of the mane and the tip of the tongue, which is believed to have originally been coiled, are also missing.
 The artifact was cast from an alloy rich in tin, with a small amount of added lead.
-The "Dragon Birk" was clearly cast in a two-layer form, as the artifact still shows burrs from casting.
-The presence of corroded iron in the small round shaft at the bottom of the dragon's head indicates that this decoration was once attached to an iron pin.
-It is very likely that it was inserted into a specially prepared channel in a two-component form before the liquid tin was poured into the gating and the dragon head was cast on it.
+It is clear that the "Dragon Birk" was cast using a two-layer mold, as burrs from the casting process are still visible on the artifact.
+The presence of corroded iron in the small round shaft at the base of the dragon's head suggests that this decoration was once affixed to an iron pin.
+It is highly likely that it was inserted into a specially prepared channel within a two-component mold before liquid tin was poured into the gating, resulting in the casting of the dragon head on it.

 The Birka dragonhead

-The closest analogy to the recently discovered dragon head undoubtedly comes from Birka itself and is shaped like a well-known casting mold.
-By 1887, half of the original two-piece soapstone casting mold was placed in the Swedish History Museum in Stockholm.
-According to the main inventory of the museum, a cast obtained from the settlement of Birka "Chernozemye".
-In the inventory, the casting mold was simply referred to as "two sides of the casting mold, broken".
-The catalog of the Iron Age collection describes an artifact - accompanied by an ink drawing - as "half a soapstone casting mold, broken into two parts, shiny smooth on one side and rough on the other.
-One hole is drilled in each upper corner.
-The largest length is 81 mm, the largest width is 66 mm, and the thickness is 1.3 mm.
-Today mold is listed in the unpublished "Sörlings Catalogue", which lists the early finds of Birka, which originated mainly from excavations of the Black Earth in 1871-1873.
+The closest comparable artifact to the recently discovered dragon head undoubtedly originates from Birka itself and takes the form of a well-known soapstone casting mold.
+By 1887, one half of the original two-part soapstone casting mold had been placed in the Swedish History Museum in Stockholm.
+According to the museum's primary inventory, this mold was obtained from the Birka settlement known as "Chernozemye."
+In the museum's inventory, the casting mold was simply cataloged as "two halves of a casting mold, broken."
+The Iron Age collection's catalog describes this artifact, accompanied by an ink drawing, as "half of a soapstone casting mold, broken into two parts, featuring one side that is shiny smooth and the other side that is rough.
+There is one hole drilled in each upper corner.
+The greatest length measures 81 mm, the greatest width is 66 mm, and the thickness is 1.3 mm."
+This mold is currently listed in the unpublished "Sörlings Catalogue," which documents early discoveries from Birka, primarily from excavations carried out in the Black Earth area between 1871 and 1873.

-The mold shows a carved dragon head measuring approximately 40 × 41 mm, showing a gaping mouth with sharp teeth and a twisted tongue, as well as a pointed horn on the forehead and a characteristic curly mane on the neck.
-At the bottom of the neck there is a three-sided belt terminal adjoining the protruding, forward-facing and almost square loop.
-In the lower left corner of the form you can clearly see the shrinking baton leading to the lower neck of the dragon's head.
-Since the sprue does not connect to the cavity of the pin, we can assume that the pin was inserted into the shape and that the dragon's head was cast on it as a composite.
-In addition, it should be noted that soapstone is a soft material that tends to crack during casting.
-Thus, it was used for casting soft metals with particularly low melting point or tin.
+The mold exhibits a meticulously carved dragon head, measuring approximately 40 × 41 mm, characterized by an open mouth with sharp teeth and a coiled tongue.
+It also features a pointed horn on the forehead and a distinctive curly mane on the neck.
+At the base of the neck, there is a three-sided belt terminal connected to the protruding, forward-facing, and nearly square loop.
+In the lower left corner of the mold, a clear sprue can be seen leading to the lower neck of the dragon's head.
+Since the sprue does not connect to the pin's cavity, it can be inferred that the pin was inserted into the mold, and the dragon's head was cast onto it as a composite.
+Additionally, it's worth noting that soapstone is a relatively soft material prone to cracking during casting, making it suitable for casting soft metals with particularly low melting points, such as tin.

 The Birka dragonhead